kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 Notice, that the `parallel_for` is called from a pointer of type `Derived` and not a pointer of type `Base` pointing to an `Derived` object.
 Thus, no Vtable lookup for the `Bar()` would be necessary as it can be deduced from the context of the call that it will be `Derived::Bar()`.
 But here it comes down to how the compiler handles the lookup.
 NVCC understands that the call is coming from an `Derived` object and thinks: "Oh, I see, that you are calling from an `Derived` object, I know it will be the `Bar()` in this class scope, I will do this for you".
-ROCm, on the other hand, sees your call and thinks "Oh, this is a call to a virtual method, I will look that up for you", failing to dereference the host function pointer in the host virtual function table.
+ROCm, on the other hand, sees the call and thinks "Oh, this is a call to a virtual method, I will look that up for you", failing to dereference the host function pointer in the host virtual function table.

 ### How to solve this?
 Strictly speaking, the observed behavior on NVCC is an optimization that uses the context information to avoid the Vtable lookup.